Holywood Exchange: History

-The retail warehouse units were not let after completion; they are “the subject of strict guidelines that dictate that only bulky goods can be sold” as a result of the legal challenges to its construction.
+The retail warehouse units were not let after completion; they are "the subject of strict guidelines that dictate that only bulky goods can be sold" as a result of the legal challenges to its construction.
 In May 2008, however, The Irish News reported that The Planning Service "is considering an application that would see the addition of a mezzanine floor in the retail warehouse."
-The paper named Harvey Norman, Next, T.K.
-Maxx and Bhs as likely tenants, all of which sell electric and/or homeware goods.
+The paper named Harvey Norman, Next, TK Maxx and British Home Stores as likely tenants, all of which sell electric and/or homeware goods.

 IKEA

 In January 2006, IKEA announced its intention to build a 25,800 m2 (278,000 ft2) store, its first in Northern Ireland.
 In May of that year, the company amended its application for a larger 29,000 m2 (312,000 ft2) store.
 The application was approved in December 2006, work on the store began in January 2007, and the store opened on 13 December 2007.
 The store includes a 500-seat restaurant, bistro and Swedish Shop, and has parking for 1,455 vehicles.
 Heating is provided by a 1.2 MW biomass boiler fuelled by locally produced woodchips.